 DIY Bed Crown Tips:

 - Wide-width fabrics work best for DIY bed crowns.
-Upholstery and drapery fabric is typically 54 to 56 inches wide.
+Upholstery and drapery fabric are typically 54 to 56 inches wide.
 Fabric and hobby store yardage may be narrower, anywhere from 24 to 36 inches wide.
 Narrower widths look skimpy above anything larger than a twin-size bed unless you use two fabric widths per side.

 - If you plan to edge your fabric panels with decorative trim, attach it before stapling the fabric to the MDF board.
 Stitching by hand looks best, but you can use fabric glue if you don't sew.